tencentyun/qcloud-documents/api/计算与网络/专线接入/专线通道/查询专线通道列表_en.md

 ## Request Parameter

 The following request parameter list only provides API request parameters.
 Common request parameters are also needed when the API is called.
-For more information, please see <a href="https://cloud.tencent.com/document/api/377/4153" title="Common Request Parameters">Common Request Parameters</a> page.
+For more information, please see [Common Request Parameters](https://cloud.tencent.com/document/api/377/4153) page.
 The Action field for this API is DescribeDirectConnectTunnels.

 | Parameter  | Required | Type | Description |
 |---------|---------|---------|---------|